-Many of us have already heard the tragic news of Cecil’s barbaric and brutal death and violating animal rights – the most famous creature in one of Zimbabwe’s national parks was shot by a bow hunter on July 1, 2015.
-It has been revealed that the hunter was a dentist from Minnesota who paid $55, 000 for a hunting permit before shooting Cecil.
+Many of us have already heard the tragic news of Cecil’s barbaric and brutal death, and violation of animal rights – the most famous creature in one of Zimbabwe’s national parks was shot by a bowhunter on July 1, 2015.
+It has been revealed that the hunter was a dentist from Minnesota who paid $55 000 for a hunting permit before shooting Cecil.

 The hunter’s motivation will never make sense to us.
-We will never know what really drives someone to kill an innocent animal – at least I’ll never understand.
+We will never know what drives someone to kill an innocent animal – at least I’ll never understand.
 But perhaps the best way to honour Cecil’s beautiful life is for us to recognize that there’s serious work to be done – and changes that need to be made.
-It’s important for us to better understand animal welfare and animal rights, and raise awareness about issues such as poaching and illegal hunting.
+It’s essential for us to better understand animal welfare and animal rights and raise awareness about issues such as poaching and illegal hunting.

 What is Poaching?

 Poaching refers to the illegal hunting, killing or capturing of wild animals.
-It usually occurs to an animal that has something considered to be of value – for example fur or ivory.
+It usually occurs to an animal that has something considered of value – for example, fur or ivory.

-The world’s leading conservation organization, World Wildlife (WWF) puts things into a bit of perspective:
+The world’s leading conservation organization, World Wildlife (WWF), puts things into a bit perspective:

-The world is dealing with an unprecedented spike in illegal wildlife trade, threatening the overturn decades of conservation gains.
-Ivory estimated to weigh more than 23 metric tons – a figure that represents 2,500 elephants – was seized in the 13 larges seizures of illegal ivory in 2011.
+The world is dealing with an unprecedented spike in the illegal wildlife trade, threatening the overturn of decades of conservation gains.
+Ivory, estimated to weigh more than 23 metric tons – a figure representing 2,500 elephants – was seized in the 13 largest seizures of illegal ivory in 2011.
 Poaching threatens the last of our wild tigers that number as few as 3,200.

 Poachers kill for one reason: profit.
-The negative side effects are for local communities, the wildlife and the environment to bear.
-Wildlife crime is a serious problem, and we need to start taking action.
-Dangerous international networks run these crime, using and abusing wildlife and animals.
-Well known examples of poaching include using elephants for ivory and tigers for their skin.
+The adverse side effects are for local communities, the wildlife and the environment to bear.
+Wildlife crime is a severe problem, and we need to start taking action.
+Dangerous international networks run this crime, using and abusing wildlife and animals.
+Well-known examples of poaching include using elephants for ivory and tigers for their skin.

 The best way to pay our respect to Cecil is by honouring his life.
-We can do that by becoming educated about the treatment of animals, animal rights and wildlife, and raising awareness so others can also learn about this important cause.
-To demand justice for Cecil, sign and share the petition in your circle.
+We can do that by becoming educated about the treatment of animals, animal rights and wildlife and by raising awareness so others can also learn about this important cause.
+So sign and share the petition in your circle to demand justice for Cecil.

 Join our cause and this global conversation.
-Sign up to our newsletter and support us on our journey towards a sustainable and eco-friendly culture and lifestyle that benefits everyone, including animals.
+Sign up for our newsletter and support us on our journey toward a sustainable and eco-friendly culture and lifestyle that benefits everyone, including animals.